-A thorough completion of my self-directed Pictures of Boston assignment was not possible in such a short time.
+Do you enjoy looking at unusual pictures of Boston?
+My self-directed Boston Photos assignment was not as productive as I wanted in such a short time.

 My two sons and I only had a few hours to tour the city and capture a few photos of Boston.